Overview

 - JWT — issued by

-POST /api/auth/login, sent via thex-auth-tokenheader or?token=query. skipAuthguest — only whensystemConfig.routing.skipAuthistrue, the dashboard API treats unauthenticated calls as a synthetic adminguestuser.
+skipAuth guest — only when systemConfig.routing.skipAuth is true, the dashboard API treats unauthenticated calls as a synthetic admin guest user.

-{ username, password, isAdmin }.
+All persistent user records are stored as { username, password, isAdmin }.
 There are no manager or viewer roles; permissions are binary (admin or not).
 Social accounts that log in via Better Auth live in a separate mcphub_better_auth_* table but are mapped to the same username / isAdmin shape at request time.

 Per-server visibility

-Each server has avisibility column (private / public, with group reserved for a future user→group plumbing) that controls which non-admin users see the server in tools/list and the dashboard.
+Each server has a visibility column (private / public, with group reserved for a future user→group plumbing) that controls which non-admin users see the server in tools/list and the dashboard.
 Admins always see every server regardless of this setting; the field only affects the filter applied by dataService.filterData to non-admin requests.

-'private'(default): only the server’sowner(and admins) can see it.
-Servers seeded frommcp_settings.jsonmigrate in with'private'to preserve the historical admin-only behaviour.'public': every authenticated user can see and call the server.
-Use this for servers you want to share across all users of the same MCPHub instance — including social-login users created by Better Auth.'group': reserved.
-Stored if set but treated as'private'by the filter until user→group membership ships.
+'public': every authenticated user can see and call the server.
+Use this for servers you want to share across all users of the same MCPHub instance — including social-login users created by Better Auth.

 Login (JWT)

-JWT_SECRET.
+The JWT is signed with JWT_SECRET.
 If JWT_SECRET is not set, MCPHub generates an ephemeral random secret at startup; this is fine for development but means every restart invalidates outstanding tokens.
 Set JWT_SECRET explicitly in production.

 The first admin account is created at startup by initializeDefaultUser().
 If no users exist, MCPHub creates admin and uses ADMIN_PASSWORD if set, otherwise it generates a random password and prints it to the server logs.